Gov. Roy Cooper appoints new Rowan County Superior Court judge - Salisbury Post

 Wagoner retired last month and was awarded the Friend of the Court award by N.C.
 Chief Justice Paul Newby.

-Gould has served as an assistant district attorney for the Rowan County District Attorney’s office since 2009.
+Gould has served as an assistant district attorney for the Rowan County District Attorney’s Office since 2009.
 Prior to that, he was an assistant district attorney for the 25th prosecutorial district and an assistant district attorney for the Durham County District Attorney’s Office.
 Gould earned his bachelor’s degree from Appalachian State and his law degree from Duke University.

+“I would like to thank Governor Cooper for allowing me to continue to serve the citizens of Rowan County as Superior Court judge,” Gould said.
+“I would also like to thank all of those who have shown me such tremendous support throughout this process.”

 Wagoner’s retirement from Superior Court was a result of North Carolina statute 7A-4.20, which sets the age for retirement for judges at 72.
 Cooper has been faced with appointing many judges across the state recently as a result of the rule.